mkristofik/linux-configs/README.md

 - `sortpics`, utility for sorting image files into directories by date.
 Copy this to `~/bin` or other directory in your `$PATH`.

+### Re-mapping Caps Lock key

+To remap the Caps Lock key to something more useful, such as Escape:

+- Adjust `nocapslock.sh` if necessary
+- `cp remap-autostart.desktop ~/.config/autostart`
+- Update the autostart copy with the correct path to this repo
+- Logout and log back in

 ### Explaining how the prompt is set

 I've spent way too much time over the past two days researching how the bash